SDarkra1/TF2-Hud-Reference/0-TUTORIAL/3-Editing-Clientscheme.md

 		ReplayBrowser.Search.FgColor						"White"
 ```

-The bitmap fonts section is very finnicky and can mostly be ignored.
+The bitmap fonts section is very finicky and can mostly be ignored.
 It contains definitions for bitmap fonts, which are used for 360 controller and steam controller buttons.
 ```
 	BitmapFontFiles
 	{